SerpRateAI/SerpRateAI.github.io/README.md

 # SerpRateAI.github.io

-SerpRateAI is a Norwegian Research Council funded (
+SerpRateAI is a Norwegian Research Council funded (No. 334395) to investigate the physical mechanisms that drive peridotite alteration.

 ## Project summary